elenaeccher/SPANUMBRA_shared/Code/README.md

 Note that we would be happy to share to code used for generating the experiment if you are interested in replicating or pushing forward the results.

 # Information about the code
 Analysis were obtained using R (write here R version - it is written at first when you open R in your console).
 Results were printed in an html file (`Analysis_Code.hmtl`).

+The list of packages needed to run the code, also in bibtex format, in the file `Reference_list.bib`.

+# Information about the Figures

+Figures are automatically generated from the RMarkdown code, and are available in the Figures folder.
+Please note that for replication, an empty folder called "Figures" needs to be created.